-Wirksworth Archaeological Society 5th September 2019
+Wirksworth Archaeological Society 11th November 2023

 Contents Page

 Introduction 3

-Review of previous work 5
+Review of previous work 6

-Historical material and commentaries Place names Excavations and field evidence Discrediting the straight line to Derby 5 6 8 18
+Historical material and commentaries Place names Excavations and field evidence Discrediting the straight line to Derby 6 8 10 22

-Discovering the new evidence 19
+Discovering and recovering evidence 29

-Turnpikes and enclosures and their effect on The Street

-Wirksworth to Little Chester 26
+Travellers, turnpikes and the end of the working life of The Street 31

-Conclusions 28
+Conclusions 38

-Appendix 1: Map of Brassington Moor, 1723 Appendix 2: Feoffment Gell - Westerne, 1613 Appendix 3: Summary table of archaeological examinations Appendix 4: Windley and Tiremare Lane surveys Appendix 5: Street descent profiles Maps List Reference List
+Appendix 1: Map of Brassington Moor, 1723 Appendix 2: Feoffment Gell - Westerne, 1613 Appendix 3: Summary table of archaeological examinations Appendix 4: Windley and Tiremare Lane surveys Reference List 39 40 41 42 44

-Preface to the Third Edition
+Preface to the Fourth Edition

-Over ten years have passed since we undertook our initial documented work to assess The Street, a known Roman road which runs south eastwards from Buxton and which work we first published in our report of the 7th May 2008.
+Fifteen years have passed since we undertook our first work to assess The Street, a known Roman road which runs south eastwards from Buxton and which work we published in a report of the 7th May 2008.
 Our project has continued in that time and much further work has been done, some of which informs issues related to The Street.
-This edition, then, is intended to bring our assessment of The Street up to date taking into account both recent fieldwork and the availability, at last, of some photogrammetric data for the area between Wirksworth and Buxton.
+This edition, then, is intended to bring our assessment of The Street up to date taking into account both recent fieldwork and the availability of further original source documents.